cmgriffing/blog-gatsby/src/blog/2021/interface-driven-validation-and-api-documentation.md.md

 })
 ```

-Then we have to run zod-to-json-schema.
+Then, we have to run zod-to-json-schema.
 It turns out it doesn't have a cli utility so we end up writing a quick little script that we can run with ts-node:

 ```typescript
 import zodToJsonSchema from "zod-to-json-schema"